SSkipr/AeronauticaHelper/README.md

 ### For additional support, DM SSkipr (sskipr) or person 12 (person_number_12) on discord.

-# Aerohelper (V2 at the time of this screenshot) has been cleared by Aeronautica staff.
+# Aerohelper (V2 main branch at the time of this screenshot) has been cleared by Aeronautica staff.

 ![AeroHelperV2Approved](https://github.com/user-attachments/assets/0778f8ec-c958-479e-938d-5bea5166b56b)

-#### Currently 4k support has been removed, it should be added back ASAP
+#### 4k support has been temporarily removed.
+It will be back ASAP